bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 ||x_{i}-x_{j}||^2_2 = K_{ii}^2 + K_{jj}^2 -2K_{ij}^2
 \end{equation}

-This problem belongs to the cateogry of semi-definite programming and it can be solved using standard approaches from semi-definite progrmming for solution.
+This problem belongs to the category of [semi-definite programming](https://en.wikipedia.org/wiki/Semidefinite_programming) and it can be solved using standard approaches from semi-definite programming.
 Once the kernel is found, run kernel PCA on top of it and you will obtain the solution of MVU.
-One solver is by Helnberg-Kojima-Monterio interior point method.
+One solver is by [Helnberg-Kojima-Monterio interior point](https://www.springer.com/gp/book/9783540545095) method.

 ### Nystorm approximation